RHIT-CSSE/csse332/labs/milestone3/index.md

 `pthreads` library provides.
 For the base project, you do not need to worry about synchronization.

-# Milestone 2: Creating threads with no shared memory
+# Milestone 2: Creating threads that share memory

 In this second milestone, our goal is to implement the system call that allows for the creation of a thread.
 Recall that each process initially starts with one thread, so you wouldn't have to worry about the main thread.
-When user, through your provided API, make a call to your system call, it will create a new thread of execute.
-That new thread will need to meet the following
-requirements:

-1. The thread must start execution from a user-provided function.
-That function is to be passed to the system call at the time of the thread's creation.

-2. The thread's function must be able to accept _at least_ one argument.
-Though in RISC-V, it is very easy to allow up to 8 arguments at once.

-3. You must define a way for your threads to exit correctly, either implicitely by _forcing_ a thread to exit, or explicitely by asking your user to make a certain follow up system call.

-4. At this point, we want our thread to have __isolated memory address spaces__.
-In other words, we will not share the address space yet, we will just make a copy of the address space for each newly created thread, just like we would do for a _forked_ process.

-5. Since each thread is to execute a different function, it must then create a new stack for that function call.
-You must make sure that when the thread starts execution, it's stack pointer `sp` should point to a new location that you decide upon (either you create or passed through the user, etc.).
-   For this milestone, this new stack will be in the thread's isolated address space and thus you don't have to worry about sharing anything.

-5. You do not have to worry about ways to `join` a thread yet.
-However, reading the source code for `exit` and `wait` in `xv6` should give a good way to start approaching this subject.
+What we are after in this milestone is to create an additional thread that will share the same address space as the thread that created it.

+- Read and understand the source code for the `fork` system call in xv6.

+- Implement a system call that creates a thread living within the same address space as the process that creates it.

-6. Lastly, you must design a user test case that illustrates the correct execution of your system call.
+- Design a test case to test the creation and running of the thread.

+- Design a test case to test the sharing of the memory address space between threads.

 ## Step 1: Read the code for `fork`